Introduction To Computer Networks

 Multimode is so named because multiple beams from a light source move through the core in different paths.
 How these beams move within the cable depends on the structure of the core as shown in the below figure.

-• In multimode step-index fibre, the density of the core remains constant from the centre to the edges.
+- In multimode step-index fibre, the density of the core remains constant from the centre to the edges.
 A beam of light moves through this constant density in a straight line until it reaches the interface of the core and the cladding.

-• In multimode graded-index fibre, this distortion gets decreases through the cable.
+The term step-index refers to the suddenness of this change, which contributes to the distortion of the signal as it passes through the fibre. - In multimode graded-index fibre, this distortion gets decreases through the cable.
 The word index here refers to the index of refraction.
 This index of refraction is related to the density.
 A graded-index fibre, therefore, is one with varying densities.
 Density is highest at the centre of the core and decreases gradually to its lowest at the edge.

 Single Mode